apigee-labs/transicator/README.md

 If, in the example above, no information was delivered on the "delete" or "update" operations, it may be the replication settings for Postgres.
-By default, Postgres only delivers the primary key on a deleted or updated row, and that means that the change server does not see the "_apid_scope" column.
+By default, Postgres only delivers the primary key on a deleted or updated row, and that means that the change server does not see the "_change_selector" column.

 The way to fix this is to change the table settings in Postgres so that